 Most Interest Free Credit Cards charge an annual fee, and like most credit cards, a minimum repayment amount is likely to apply.
 This minimum repayment amount could actually work in your favor as it encourages you to make small regular repayments.

 Interest Free Credit Cards usually do not have a low standard rate, but if we do come across any of these you are sure to find it on this page.
 Simply sort the cards by Purchase rate to find the card with the lowest standard interest rate.

 The best Interest Free Credit Card is subjective and depends on your needs.
 We have made it easy for you to compare Interest Free Credit Cards on this page and find the best Interest Free Credit Card to suit your needs.

-Almost all credit cards require you to make minimum repayments each billing cycle, but this minimum repayment is usually just a fraction of the total amount borrowed.
+Almost all NZ credit cards require you to make minimum repayments each billing cycle, but this minimum repayment is usually just a fraction of the total amount borrowed.
 You should make more than the minimum repayment if you are serious about paying off your credit card debt.

 Once you have found an Interest Free Credit Card that you like simply click on the “Go to site” or “Apply Now” button to go the credit card provider’s website to review the card details again and apply online.
 In most cases the whole process can be completed online.

 The banks and credit card providers are counting on you to either not pay off your balance on time or stick with them even after you have paid off your balance.
 But also remember, the banks do charge an annual fee for these cards and as such they do make money regardless.